 Amazon customers trust reviews to make purchasing decisions.
-In fact, more than 7 out of 10 shoppers rank online reviews as the most useful source of info when making a purchase.
+In fact, over 90% of shoppers read online ratings before making a purchase.
 In a digital marketplace, buyers can't physically evaluate items.
 Product reviews provide vital information for Amazon shoppers.

 The Amazon A9 algorithm determines where products are shown in Amazon search results.
 Getting reviews on a regular basis and having a history of good Amazon reviews both factor into that algorithm.
 Ranking on the first page of Amazon's search results increases your chance of making a sale.